Menu Close

 The fusion of scientific computing with deep learning represents a fundamental shift in how multiphysics problems are solved.
 We are developing new AI-infused solvers and optimizers that are pushing the speeds and capabilities of computing algorithms.
 We are also innovating multi-agentic algorithms based on interacting LLMs for streamlining and democratizing computing in photonics.

-Artificial photonic media based on subwavelength structuring can support new near- and far-field wave phenomena.
 We are developing new platforms for freeform, computational-designed metaphotonics.
-Our goal is to understand and realize structured media that operate at the physical limits of structured materials design and that support new multi-functional capabilities.
+Our goal is to understand and realize artificial media that operate at the physical limits of structured materials design and that support new capabilities.
+We are applying these concepts to realize experimental metaphotonic-enabled systems with applications in imaging, holographic display, and additive manufacturing

 Nearly one fifth of global carbon emissions come from the combustion of fossil fuels for high grade heat for use in heavy industry.
 We are developing new classes of electrified chemical reactors, termed metamaterial reactors, which utilize high frequency magnetic induction for clean powering.
 These concepts leverage the co-design of principles from reaction engineering, electromagnetics, and power electronics.